Solar panels with wildflowers

 About Kitland Solar Farm

-Kitland Solar Farm is a proposal for a new solar farm of up to 39.9MW with a Battery Energy Storage System (BESS), north of Langford in North Somerset.
+Kitland Solar Farm is a new solar farm of up to 39.9MW with a Battery Energy Storage System (BESS), north of Langford in North Somerset.

 Kitland solar farm biodiversity and landscape advancements map

-Following our public consultation in January 2024, we have recently submitted a planning application to North Somerset Council which has been given the reference number 24/P/1011/FUL and can be found on the North Somerset Council website.
+Following our public consultation in January 2024, we submitted a planning application to North Somerset Council in May 2024.
+Our proposals were granted planning permission in December 2024.

 This project has the potential to generate enough renewable electricity to meet the needs of over 13,000 homes every year, support the decarbonisation of the local area and contribute to the Government’s target of 70GW solar generation capacity by 2035.